Trump names former Florida AG Pam Bondi as his new pick for U.S. attorney general

 President-elect Donald Trump has named Pam Bondi, a former attorney general of Florida, as his next pick for U.S. attorney general.

-Bondi is a longtime ally of Trump's and served as one of his lawyers during his first impeachment trial.
-She is an official with the America First Policy Institute, a think tank set up by former staffers from Trump's first presidency.
+Bondi, who served as Florida's top prosecutor from 2011 to 2019, is a longtime ally of Trump's and was one of his lawyers during his first impeachment trial.
+She leads the legal arm of the America First Policy Institute, a think tank set up by former staffers from Trump's first presidency.

 In a statement announcing the selection, Trump said: "Pam was a prosecutor for nearly 20 years, where she was very tough on Violent Criminals, and made the streets safe for Florida Families.
 Then, as Florida's first female Attorney General, she worked to stop the trafficking of deadly drugs, and reduce the tragedy of Fentanyl Overdose Deaths, which have destroyed many families across our Country.
 She did such an incredible job, that I asked her to serve on our Opioid and Drug Abuse Commission during my first Term — We saved many lives!"